11 things to see & do in Crete

 Aquaworld in Hersonissos is a brilliant place for a family excursion.
 It's not a big aquarium, but you can tell that the owners really care for the animals they look after.

-There's all kind of local sea life and reptiles, most of which have been rescued from unwanted homes or saved from injuries.
-You can watch the animals being fed, and even hold some of the snakes, lizards and tortoises.
+There are all kinds of local sea life and reptiles, most of which have been rescued from unwanted homes or saved from injuries.
+You can watch the animals being fed and even hold some of the snakes, lizards and tortoises.

 9. The Cave of Zeus

-Also known as the Dikteon Cave, according to Greek mythology this is the place where Zeus' mother Rhea hid him from his father Cronus, who had the bad habit of swallowing all of his children in case they one day overthrew him.
+Also known as the Dikteon Cave, according to Greek mythology, this is the place where Zeus's mother Rhea hid him from his father Cronus, who had the bad habit of swallowing all of his children in case they one day overthrew him.
 Bring comfortable shoes as it's a winding uphill walk (or donkey ride) to the cave from the car park.